 UC Irvine undergraduate students who are UROP Fellows through receiving funding or recognition for the following awards are required to present at the Symposium, if they are still enrolled as a UCI undergraduate student in spring quarter 2025:

-- Summer Undergraduate Research Program (SURP), Summer 2024 - Research Experience Fellowship (REF), Fall 2024 - Travel or Publication Award, Summer 2024 through Winter 2025 individual Presentations (Presenting Alone)
+- Summer Undergraduate Research Program (SURP), Summer 2024 - Research Experience Fellowship (REF), Fall 2024 - Travel or Publication Award, Summer 2024 through Winter 2025

 Registration Requirements

 Most students only present one project at the Symposium.
 See below for details.